 I'm a multi-instrumentalist based in Cork, Ireland best known for playing pedal steel and dobro.
-I've been playing pedal steel for over 12 years and in this time have built up a lot of experience performing live as well as contributing to over 30 records by a range of international artists.
+I've been playing pedal steel for over 15 years and in this time have built up a lot of experience performing live as well as contributing to many records by a range of international artists to-date.

 I offer professional online overdub of steel guitar for your songs(s) recorded with top quality instruments, condenser and ribbon microphones and a mix of analog and digital equipment.
 Whilst associated mainly with Country music, the beauty of pedal steel is that it can offer a richly textural, evocative and tasteful element to music of ANY genre and I love to apply it in such ways - avoiding the cliches and attempting to place the instrument only in the context of the music.
 As always, serving the song is my only aim and I will always strive to do so in a tasteful manner.

-As a session musician, I have shared stage and studio with artists such as Richmond Fontaine, The Delines, The Lost Brothers, Willy Vlautin, John Blek & The Rats, Anna Mitchell, Malojian, Gemma Hayes and many more.
+As a session musician, I have shared stage and studio with acclaimed artists such as Richmond Fontaine, The Delines, The Lost Brothers and on records with producers such as multi-Grammy Award winner Ray Kennedy, Tony Garnier (Bob Dylan) and many more.

 As well as featuring on records from some of Ireland's finest folk and roots acts, I have completed multiple tours of Ireland, UK, Europe and U.S.A. as well as performing on live national radio and television.